What is peritonitis in dogs?

 In order to diagnose peritonitis, your vet will typically consider your dog’s symptoms and their health history and ask you about any possible factors that may have caused the issue.
 If they suspect your dog has peritonitis, they may perform a complete physical examination, as well as further tests which could include blood tests, x-rays and abdominal ultrasound.
 They may also take a sample of abdominal fluid to analyse.

 First, your vet will typically deal with any consequences of peritonitis, for example, pain, shock, or fluid loss.
 They may also attempt to identify the underlying cause of the inflammation and work to eliminate it.

 Once your pet has been stabilised, further treatment may include surgery in order to explore the abdomen and fix any problems, then thoroughly rinsing your dog’s abdominal cavity to remove any contamination.

 After surgery, drains may be used to make sure that any abnormal fluid continues to be removed.

 Treatment after surgery can include fluids, electrolytes, and antibiotics.
 Many animals with peritonitis won’t eat after surgery, so they may need to be fed via a tube which is placed in the nose.

 How can I prevent the risk of peritonitis?

 Due to the number of different possible causes of peritonitis in dogs, there is no single way to prevent the disease.
-However, as an injury due to foreign body ingestion is one of the main causes of peritonitis in dogs, keeping unsuitable items well out of your dog’s reach is absolutely vital.
+However, as an injury due to foreign body ingestion is one of the main causes of peritonitis in dogs, keeping unsuitable items well out of your dog’s reach is vital.